 For 30 years the killer of bodies found in barrels near Bear Brook State Park, the largest state park in New Hampshire, eluded detectives.
-He went by many names and pulled his victims in close before he betrayed them in the ultimate way.
+He went by many names and pulled his victims in close before he betrayed them in an ultimate way.
 Investigation Discovery show The Chameleon Killer examines the many names of the man who committed horrible crimes and evaded paying for them for decades.
 Oddly enough, his victims’ families weren’t searching for them.

 The barrel in the woods